 My wife recently decided she is going to be traveling with me on my fishing trips, as I work in the fishing industry, and our son will be making these trips with me very soon.
 As you might guess, she doesn't want to be left out.
 Personally, I think this is awesome and a dream come true.
 However, one thing I've quickly discovered is that my choices on where to stay is going to have to be upgraded.
 Now, when looking for places to stay on a fishing trip, a pull-off on the side on the road just isn't good enough.

 With that in mind, our bargain is simple.
 We can fish wherever I want, but she gets to pick the places to stay.
 If your other half is like mine, then you know that last part comes with a price.
-Very literally.
-However, after planning out our year, it’s not as bad as you might think!
-If you are considering making this same bargain with your wife or husband, then a few of these places might work.
-Besides, what’s a few extra bones when you get to fish dream rivers with your loved ones?
+However, after planning out our year, it's not as bad as you might think!
+If you're considering making this same bargain with your wife or husband, then a few of these places might work.
+Besides, what's a few extra bones when you get to fish dream rivers with your loved ones?

 Glenwood Springs, Colorado

 When you want to fly fish Colorado, Glenwood Springs is at the center of a lot.
 You are within a quick drive to the Blue, Dream, and right on the Colorado and Roaring Fork.
 It just doesn't get much better.
 When there, stay at the Hotel Colorado.
 For about $100 a night, you have a place you will never forget when you aren't on the water.